govtechmy/myds-gen/README.md

 ```sh
 npm run dev-local
 ```
-API can be accessed http://localhost:3000/api/py/docs
+**The streamlit preview will be available on http://localhost:8501** API can be accessed http://localhost:3000/docs

 # Examples
 1. Python module usage - [example.ipynb](examples/example.ipynb)